top of page

 Citrus Oils

-Uplifting and balancing, citrus oils combat stress and promote positivity.
-Their energizing aroma helps ease perfectionism and brighten your outlook.
+Citrus oils fight stress and boost mood.
+They are energizing without being overwhelming.
+Great for kitchens, offices, or anywhere you need a mental pick-me-up.
 (Note: Avoid topical use of cold-pressed citrus oils like bergamot or grapefruit, as they can be phototoxic.)

 oranges, bouquet of flowers on a white bed